xxiled-plastic-cat/app-service-quickstart-docker-images/drupal-nginx-fpm/0.43/README.md

 - Deploy to Azure, Pull and run this image need some time, You can include App Setting ```WEBSITES_CONTAINER_START_TIME_LIMIT``` to specify the time in seconds as need, Default is 240 and max is 600.

 ## Change Log
+- **Version 0.43**
+  1. Installed php extension redis, and local redis-server.
+  2. Fix the bug of Drush.
 - **Version 0.42**
   1. Update settings of opcache, more stable.
 - **Version 0.41**